dy1io/hostathing.com/_pages/terms.md

 By using our services, you acknowledge and accept that server space availability is contingent on the number of nodes we have and the demand within the community.
 While we will make our best efforts to accommodate your requests, we cannot guarantee the immediate availability of server space at all times.

+#### 5.3 Node Purchase Eligibility and Platform Access

+The purchase of a node on Host A Thing is available exclusively to members of partnered communities.
+It is essential to understand that the purchase of a node does not guarantee:

+1. Access to the Host A Thing platform.
+2. The ability to create a server on Host A Thing.
+3. Any impact on the partnership status of a user or their community.

+While we offer node purchase options to enhance your hosting experience, the availability of features and services on the platform is subject to other criteria, such as community guidelines, resource availability, and any additional requirements set forth by your partnered community.
+Node purchases are separate from partnership agreements, and they do not influence your standing as a partner within your community.

 ### 6. Node Hosting Security

 If you choose to host a node, it is solely your responsibility to ensure the security of that node and your network.
 Host A Thing shall not be responsible for any damages, losses, or consequences resulting from the failure to properly secure your node, including but not limited to unauthorized access, data breaches, or any other security-related issues.
 It is incumbent upon users to take appropriate security measures to protect their nodes and data.